 SCAR focuses its science efforts on high priority topical areas through its Scientific Research Programmes (SRPs).
-The five programmes begun in 2012 will end in December this year.
-Three new programmes have been approved by the Executive to start officially in January 2021.
+Three new programmes were approved by the Executive in 2020 and began officially in January 2021.

 Further SRPs may be developed and proposed by Programme Planning Groups (PPGs) over the coming months and years, fostered by one or more of the permanent, disciplinary Science Groups (SGs).
 A PPG develops a proposal for an SRP based on wide consultation with the community.
 Details will be posted on the Programme Planning Groups page.